 And heavier came each task;

 He answered, "You didn't ask."

-I wanted to see joy
+I wanted to see joy and beauty,

 But the day toiled on gray and bleak;